mattermost/docs/source/guides/postgres-migration.rst

-Migration Guidelines from MySQL to PostgreSQL
+Migration guidelines from MySQL to PostgreSQL
 =============================================

 .. include:: ../_static/badges/allplans-selfhosted.rst
   :start-after: :nosearch:

-As of version 8.0, a significant decision has been made to establish PostgreSQL as the default database for Mattermost, a step taken to enhance the platform’s performance and capabilities.
-Recognizing the importance of supporting the community members who are interested in migrating from a MySQL database, we have taken proactive measures to provide them with some assistance.
-To streamline the migration process and alleviate any potential challenges, we have prepared a comprehensive set of basic guidelines to facilitate a smooth transition.
-Additionally, we want to offer recommendations for various tools that have proven to be highly effective in simplifying the migration efforts.
+From Mattermost v8.0, PostgreSQL is our database of choice for Mattermost to enhance the platform’s performance and capabilities.
+Recognizing the importance of supporting the community members who are interested in migrating from a MySQL database, we have taken proactive measures to provide guidance and best practices.

+To streamline the migration process and alleviate any potential challenges, we have prepared a comprehensive set of guidelines to facilitate a smooth transition.
+Additionally, we want to offer recommendations for various tools that have proven to be highly effective in simplifying your migration efforts.

-Note that this guideline is still in development and we are working to streamline the migration process.
-We are planning to improve this guide by periodically updating it.
-Please use this guide as a starting point and always backup your database before starting the migration.
+Note that these guidelines are in development and we are working to streamline the migration process.
+We plan to improve this guide by updating it as new information becomes available.
+Please use this guide as a starting point and always backup your database before starting a migration.

 Table of Contents
 -----------------